eSailors/ansible-library-fleet/README.md

 # Description
 Ansible library to manage Fleet units.
 The module uses a local installed __fleetctl__ binary and not the rest interface!

+If your __fleetctl__ is not inside PATH use Ansible's environment declaration.

 # Requirements
 - Ansible must be installed
 - [fleetctl] must be installed on the system where Ansible is running on.